wkrueger/nextpress/README.md

 - Typescript (ofcourse)
 - CSS (no modules)
 - Sass (no modules)
-- Lodash plugin (reduce bundle size)
+- Lodash plugin (reduce bundle size, this effects even if you are not directly using lodash)
 - Bundle analyzer runs if `WEBSITE_BUNDLE_ANALYZER` is provided

 Override it by replacing the corresponding `Server#getNextJsConfig` method.

+## dev vs. production

+If starting with `NODE_ENV = production`, the server runs the equivalent of `next build`, then `next start`.

 ## Route setup